 Q: My Indian hawthorns have a fungus and I was advised to remove them and plant new ones.
 What soil preparation should I do before planting the replacements?
 Should I also be on a yearly program to prevent the fungus?

 A: If a plant needs yearly applications of fungicide, I don’t think you need it.
-But if you insist, I’d try a twice per month schedule of thiophanate-methyl (Bonide Infuse) or tebuconazole (Bayer Advanced Disease Control).
+But if you insist, I’d try a twice per month schedule of thiophanate-methyl (click for sources) or tebuconazole (click for sources).
 Read and follow the label.

 Or, you could just do normal soil loosening and add a 3″ layer of soil conditioner if it’s hard clay.
 Then, plant varieties of Indian Hawthorn that are not susceptible to Entomosporium leaf spot.